Information and resources regarding the prevention of opioid and methamphetamine misuse are available at the links described briefly below.

 Northwoods Coalition Epidemiological Profile: Alcohol, Opioids, (Prescription Drug Abuse and Heroin Use) and Other Drugs

 This report summarizes the most current data available on alcohol, opioids (prescription drugs and heroin) and other drug use and abuse across Northern and Western Wisconsin.
-County level and the available Wisconsin Native American tribal information has been included and is compared to data from the state and Northwoods Coalition (35 counties in Northern and Western Wisconsin including 11 Wisconsin Native American Tribes).
+County level and available Wisconsin Native American tribal information is included and compared to data from the state and Northwoods Coalition (35 counties in Northern and Western Wisconsin including 11 Wisconsin Native American Tribes).

-The Wisconsin Behavioral Health Association calls for quality assurance for an integrated, person-centered, delivery system which includes bridging supports, and building capacity and sustainable strategies.
-State and local health and human service agencies can achieve better health outcomes through flexible and adequate funding, utilization of evidence-based practices, enhancement of care coordination, reduction of adverse events, healthy living for communities, on-going training for professionals, and engagement of those with lived experience.
+The Wisconsin Behavioral Health Association (WiBHA) is a proponent of representation of both the substance use and mental health service sectors along the continuum of service delivery.
+WiBHA advocates for better health outcomes through flexible and adequate funding, utilization of evidence-based practices, enhancement of care coordination, reduction of adverse events, healthy living for communities, ongoing training for professionals, and engagement of those with lived experience.

-There are seven strategies typically used by coalitions to change individual behaviors and community conditions.
-These are commonly referred to as CADCA’s Seven Strategies for Effective Community Change.
+A comprehensive description of the seven strategies community coalitions typically use to change individual behaviors and community conditions, commonly referred to as CADCA’s Seven Strategies for Effective Community Change